Mauitron/StygianSift/README.md

 - [The config file your digital diary](#-the-config-file-your-digital-diary)
 - [Crafted by a boatman with more loose screws than the argo](#️-crafted-by-a-boatman-with-more-loose-screws-than-the-argo)
 - [Multi-select because why stop at one](#-multi-select-because-why-stop-at-one)

+## 🖥️ Terminal-based Because Real Programmers Dont Click

+Embrace the command line, mortal!
+Navigate your files with the wild abandon of the caffeinated genius that you are!
+If you need more, summon the terminal within the selected directory to perform more complex commands.
+Return to StygianSift when you're done, no breadcrumbs needed.
+Who needs pointing devices when your coding-pinkies could bench more than you?
+Ask yourself, Why point-and-click when you can type-and-curse?

 ## 🎨 Paint Your Files & Directories with Colors
 ![image](https://github.com/user-attachments/assets/c2f5eb37-db4c-4706-9385-2a1ed3b8253c)